andreasthoelke/dotvim/help.md

 #### Terminal maps
 c-r     - to search through past commands in terminal. (use repeatedly)

+### Vim -> terminal commands
+grt     - run command in terminal (command is string in line from cursor or vis-sel) grT     - with editable command string

 ## Spell Checking
 Toggle with "yos" ":Spell"/ "SpellDE"/ "SpellEN" on. "set nospell" turns it off